opensciencegrid/security/docs/SecuritySiteResponsibilities.md

 ### How can we help you more effectively?

 Don't hesitate to tell us how we can be more effective or to ask a question.
-You can email <security@opensciencegrid.org> or contract one of the security [team members](SecurityTeamMembers) individually.
+You can email <security@opensciencegrid.org> or contact one of the security [team members](https://opensciencegrid.github.io/security/#team-members) individually.

 Background
 ----------